hawkinsw/DailyPL/variables-scope.md

 Now, what happens when the statement after _Statement i_ is encountered statically and the binding between $b$ and a variable needs to be resolved?

 1. $b$ is not a local variable.
-2. Resolution proceeds to search the static parent of _Scope a_ for a local variable named $b$.
+2. Resolution proceeds to search the static parent of _Scope inner_inner_ for a local variable named $b$.
 3. _Scope b_ does contain a local variable named $b$.
 The name is bound to that local variable.

 Just what we expected!